harness/developer-hub/release-notes/security-testing-orchestration.md

 * Fixed an issue where the Security Tests tab would show previously-found issues while the scan was in progress.
 Now this tab does not show results until the scan is complete.
 (STO-4985)

-* Improved the Security Tests UI to highlight new issues found in the current target only vs. issues also found in the baseline or (if no baseline was specified) the previous scan.
+* Improved the Security Tests UI to highlight new issues found in the current target only vs. issues also found in the baseline, or in the previous scan if no baseline was specified.
 (STO-5198)

 ## November 6, 2023